eduardo-jh/land_cover_analysis/README.md

 There are three main operations:

   1. **Mosaicking**.
-Stiches Landsat scenes from the input and extracts a mosaic for the region of interest in HDF4 format.
+Stitches Landsat scenes from the input and extracts a mosaic for the region of interest in HDF4 format.
   2. **Reprojection**.
 Resamples into Albers Equal Area conical projection using an USGS's ARD-like tiling system.
 See data for full parameters.